Ethanol as a transportation fuel

 Nearly all gasoline sold in the United States contains ethanol.

 Source: U.S. Environmental Protection Agency (public domain)

-Flexible-fuel (flex-fuel) vehicles can run on any mixture of ethanol and gasoline up to E85.
-Flex-fuel vehicles may have a badge or plaque on the body of the vehicle with terms such as E85, Flex Fuel, or FFV.
+While all models of vehicles sold in the Unites States can use E10, currently, only light-duty vehicles with a model year 2001 or newer can use gasoline blends higher than E10 unless they are a flexible-fuel (flex-fuel) vehicle.
+Flex-fuel vehicles can run on any mixture of ethanol and gasoline up to E85.
+Flex-fuel vehicles may be identified by a badge or plaque on the body of the vehicle with terms such as E85, Flex Fuel, or FFV.

 Typical E85 badge used to identify flexible fuel vehicles in the United States

 Source: Stock photography (copyrighted)